aditiAgarwal02/House-Price-Prediction-System/README.md

 # House-Price-Prediction-System
-ML model that visualises the correlation between the dfeatures of the dataset and uses XGBRegressor to predict house prices
+ML model that visualises the correlation between the features of the dataset and uses XGBRegressor to predict house prices